gr-blog/gregros.dev/posts/web/04/every-way-to-make-a-synthetic-iframe.post.md

 https://www.canva.com/design/DAGby_r5FO0/_WUVxhryforZ-iF7yI8ppA/view?utm_content=DAGby_r5FO0&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=h64c24c39ab
 ```

-Synthetic iframes can have an `src` attribute, but one that contains a non-web address.
+Synthetic iframes can have an `src` attribute, but one that points to a non-web address.
 They might also have no attributes at all.

 Synthetic iframes are a bit strange, but they’re also simpler than non-synthetic ones.
 That’s because there are way fewer factors that can change their behavior.